How to Avoid Miscommunication in a Relationship

 What if we didn’t fill in the gaps with the worst possible version of events?
 What if we made the intentional choice to assume the best about a situation when the information was missing?
 What if we went a step further and actually asked our partners to tell us what they mean rather than trying to read their minds?

-Here are three guidelines that I teach my online couples coaching clients that can help you and your partner do this on a routine basis.
+Here are three guidelines that I teach my online relationship coaching clients that can help you and your partner do this on a routine basis.

-Couples Counseling Communication Tips to Avoid Miscommunication in Relationships
+Couples Counseling Communication Tips to Avoid Miscommunication in a Relationship

 #1 Assume the best about what your partner means in a given interaction.